oracle-quickstart/oci-cloudnative/src/user/README.md

 ## Create Database Schema

 Before running the application, **it is necessary** to prepare the database schema.
-This requires an instance of Autonomous Transaction Processing with `admin` credentials.
+This requires an Autonomous Transaction Processing database instance with `admin` credentials.

 1. Extract ATP `Wallet_*.zip` contents into the project directory as `Wallet_Creds` or other preferred name.
 1. Prepare the application **USER** schema running as `admin`: